tldr-pages/tldr/pages/common/jq.md

 `jq . {{file.json}}`

-- Output all elements from arrays (or all key-value pairs from objects) in a JSON file:
+- Output all elements from arrays (or all the values from objects) in a JSON file:

 `jq '.[]' {{file.json}}`